lraveri/binary_search_tree/README.md

 *./main.x*

-To create the documentation, use the command:
+To generate the documentation, use the command:

 *doxygen Doxygen/doxy.in*